 1. First Stage

-The first stage of liver cancer means that the tumor has not developed in the blood vessels and cancer has not spread to nearby lymph nodes or elsewhere.
+The first stage of liver cancer means that the tumor has not developed in the blood vessels and the cancer has not spread to nearby lymph nodes or elsewhere.

 2. Second Stage